TailWind76/React-Component-PieChart/README.md

 export default App;
 ```

-In this example, the Autocomplete component is rendered with custom input styles, a dark theme, and a suggestion list width of 350px.
-You can adjust the props to customize the appearance and behavior of the Autocomplete component according to your project's requirements.
-The Autocomplete component will suggest options based on user input and provide an efficient and user-friendly way to select from the suggestions.
+In this example, the PieChart component is rendered with custom block and mini-block styles, a diagram size of 500x500 pixels, and the statistic block positioned on the right side of the diagram.
+You can adjust the props to customize the appearance and behavior of the PieChart component according to your project's requirements.
+The PieChart component will render a circular chart with random colors representing different data elements and display corresponding data labels and percentages for each element.